-- On 4 April 2012 the Office of Fair Trading made a reference to the Competition Commission (CC) under section 131 of the Enterprise Act 2002 (the Act) concerning the supply of privately funded healthcare services in the UK. - 2.
-On 2 April 2014 the successor body to the CC, the Competition and Markets Authority (CMA), published its report titled Private Healthcare Market Investigation (the report). - 3.
-In the report, the CC concluded that: - (a) features of the markets for privately funded healthcare services each (and, in certain circumstances, in combination) prevent, restrict or distort competition, and thereby have an adverse effect on competition (AEC); and - (b) the CMA should take action to remedy, mitigate or prevent the AECs and detrimental effects flowing from these features. - 4.
+- On 4 April 2012 the Office of Fair Trading made a reference to the Competition Commission (CC) under section 131 of the Enterprise Act 2002 (the Act) concerning the supply of privately-funded healthcare services in the UK. - 2.
+On 2 April 2014 the successor body to the CC, the Competition and Markets Authority (CMA), published its report titled Private healthcare market investigation (the report). - 3.
+In the report, the CC concluded that: - (a) features of the markets for privately-funded healthcare services each (and, in certain circumstances, in combination) prevent, restrict or distort competition, and thereby have an adverse effect on competition (AEC); and - (b) the CMA should take action to remedy, mitigate or prevent the AECs and detrimental effects flowing from these features. - 4.
 The CC indicated in its report that it intended that the CMA would implement some remedies by an order rather than by undertakings. - 5.
-On 15 July 2014, in accordance with section 165 of, and paragraph 2(1)(a) of Schedule 10 to, the Act, the CMA published a Notice of its intention to make this Order as part of a package of remedies to remedy, mitigate or prevent the AEC, which it had identified in the report. - 6.
-The CMA has taken into account the representations, which it received in response to its consultation, and now issues this Order.
+On 15 July 2014, in accordance with section 165 of, and paragraph 2(1)(a) of Schedule 10 to, the Act, the CMA published a Notice of its intention to make an Order as part of a package of remedies to remedy, mitigate or prevent the AECs, which it had identified in the report. - On 8 September 2014, having considered the representations made in accordance with its Notice of 15 July 2014, and in accordance with section 165 of, and paragraph 2(4) of Schedule 10 to, the Act, the CMA gave notice of its intention to modify the Order. - 7.
+The CMA has taken into account the representations, which it received in response to its further consultation, and now issues this Order.